tatsuya6502/vscode-devcontainers-rust/README.md

-# vscode-devcontainers-rust
+# VS Code devcontainers for Rust

-Base Docker image for a Rust development environment on VS Code Remote Container
+Base Docker image for a Rust development environment on VS Code Remote Container.